socrata/Socrata-PowerShell/README.md

-    -Filetype "xlsx" `                             # Optional; if not supplied, this is guessed from the filepath -Audience "private" `                          # Optional; "private" or "public" (default: "private") -Publish $true `                               # Optional; $true or $false (default: $true) -SocrataUsername $SocrataUsername `            # Optional; if not supplied, this is looked up from the env variable SOCRATA_USERNAME
+    -Filetype "xlsx" `                             # Optional; if not supplied, this is guessed from the filepath -Audience "private" `                          # Optional; "private" or "public" (default: "private") -Publish $true `                               # Optional; $true or $false (default: $true) -Credentials $Credentials                      # Optional; if not supplied, this is looked up from the env variable SOCRATA_USERNAME
-    -SocrataPassword $SocrataPassword              # Optional; if not supplied, this is looked up from the env variable SOCRATA_PASSWORD
 ```

 [Data Management Experience]: https://support.socrata.com/hc/en-us/articles/115016067067-Using-the-Socrata-Data-Management-Experience